OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 ### Using Docker
 To help with making sure drozer can be run on all systems, a Docker container was created that has a working build of drozer.

-- The Docker container and basic setup instructions can be found [here](https://hub.docker.com/r/withsecurelabs/drozer).
+- You can find the Docker container and basic setup instructions [here](https://hub.docker.com/r/withsecurelabs/drozer).
 - Instructions on building your own Docker container can be found [here](https://github.com/WithSecureLabs/drozer/tree/develop/docker).

 ### Installing the Agent

 drozer's "Agent" application is required for interaction with the device.
-It can be installed using Android Debug Bridge (`adb`).
+You can install it using the Android Debug Bridge (`adb`).

 Download the latest drozer Agent [here](https://github.com/WithSecureLabs/drozer-agent/releases/latest).